ohduran/ohduran.github.io/03contact.md

 As a consequence of talking about other people's books, my approach is to write those book notes as I were the one writing the book I'm discussing.
 That is, I believe, a good way to grasp completely what the author means, rather than just the words that are written.

 A consequence of that approach is that all the opinions expressed here, then, come as a result of my interpretation of what the author means by his words.
 It doesn't mean that the author indeed said what I interpret, but neither does it mean that I agree with what I interpret that the author is saying.

-If you believe or have grounds to believe that I could be liable for a lawsuit, do let me know via email.